chassing/linux-sysadmin-interview-questions/README.md

 * What does CTRL-c do?
 * What is in /etc/services?
 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)
+* What is the difference between UNIX and Linux
+* What is the difference between Telnet and SSH?

 ####[[⬆]](#toc) <a name='medium'>Medium Linux Questions:</a>